Back to Articles

 - Is relevant/proportionate

-By capturing and sharing data in a structured and standardised way, the digital golden thread can help to improve collaboration, reduce errors, and increase efficiency.
-Naturally it will also create better management of building assets and enable better decision-making over the long-term.
+By capturing and sharing data in a structured and standardised way, the digital golden thread helps to improve collaboration, reduce errors, and increase efficiency.
+Naturally it also enables better management of building assets and better decision-making over the long-term.

 “We have to highlight this - almost obsession - we see with some people to hold on to the need to comply with rules, and it being all about compliance.
 It isn't.
 It is about doing the right thing.
 It is about that ethical responsibility to deliver buildings that are safe for people to live in. ”